system76/docs/_articles/lemu7-bios.md

 ---

 This BIOS update enables VT-x for virtualization on your Lemur.
 These instructions only apply to the Lemur 7.
-They do not apply to any other model of computer we sell.
+They do not apply to any other model of computer we sell. **If you have a BIOS/UEFI password set, clear it prior to updating your BIOS.**

 ---